 With his keen interest in engineering and appetite for business, Leonard earned a master’s degree in Aeronautical Engineering from Imperial College and two master’s degrees in management, one from HEC Paris and one from MIT.
 Leonard’s unique background and passion for aviation made him an excellent fit for the Loon team, where he began working with international regulators to secure required permissions, a role for which his French fluency came in handy.

-Leonard manages Loon’s airborne operations -- Loon Mission Control -- which runs 24 hours a day, 7 days a week, 365 days a year, handling the balloons from the moment they leave the ground until the moment they are guided back down to Earth.
-Loon Mission Control works with air-traffic control services, aviation authorities, and civil and military aviation authorities around the world to agree on operational procedures for this entirely new system.
+Leonard now manages Loon’s airborne operations -- Loon Mission Control -- which runs 24 hours a day, 7 days a week, 365 days a year, overseeing the balloons from the moment they leave the ground until the moment they are guided back down to Earth.
+Loon Mission Control works with air-traffic control services, aviation authorities, and civil and military aviation authorities around the world to align on operational procedures for this entirely new system.
 Leonard and the team of systems experts constantly monitor the airborne fleet to ensure safety and compliance with regulations.